AnuchitO/thaiwin/README.md

 ## logging
-`x-forwarded-for` in header please log it.
+`traceparent` in header please log it.